-Federal, state or local legislation, administrative pronouncements or court decisions may affect the tax-exempt status of interest on the Bonds, gain from the sale or other disposition of the Bonds, the market value of the Bonds, or the marketability of the Bonds, or otherwise prevent the owners of the Bonds from realizing the full current benefit of the exclusion from gross income of the interest thereon.
-Any such changes to state or federal tax law could affect the tax exemption of interest on the Bonds or the market price for, or marketability of, the Bonds.
+Federal, state or local legislation, administrative pronouncements or court decisions may affect the tax-exempt status of interest on the Bonds, gains from the sale or other disposition of the Bonds, the market value of the Bonds, or the marketability of the Bonds, or otherwise prevent the owners of the Bonds from realizing the full current benefit of the exclusion from gross income of the interest thereon.
+Any such changes to state or federal tax law could affect the tax exemption of interest on the Bonds from gross income of the holders thereof or the market price for, or marketability of, the

+Bonds.
 The opinions expressed by Bond Counsel are based upon existing laws and regulations as interpreted by relevant judicial and regulatory changes as of the date of issuance of the Bonds, and Bond Counsel has expressed no opinion with respect to any legislation, regulatory changes or litigation enacted, adopted or decided subsequent thereto.
-Prospective purchasers of the Bonds should consult their own tax advisers regarding such matters.
+Prospective purchasers of the Bonds should consult their own tax advisors regarding such matters.